-To get the name of the latest release, visit the Gazelle HL7 Validator project in JIRA and consult the “Change log” section.
+To get the name of the latest release, visit the Gazelle HL7 Validator project in JIRA and consult the “Releases” section.

 A maven artifact is published in our Nexus repository each time we release the application.
 You can use it, but be aware that the link to the database is hardly expressed within the artifact so you will have to use the same database name, hosted in the server running Jboss, and with the same owner (and password).